sziafs/be-the-hero/README.md

 ## :page_with_curl: About

-This project is part of a free code week provide by [Rocketseat](https://rocketseat.com.br/).
-This week the main point was to teach how to built a full-stack app using react.
+This project is part of a free code week mentored by [Rocketseat](https://rocketseat.com.br/).

-It was built an application where the ONGs can store and spread their incidents.
-It is possible to store information about each incident and the value each ONG needs to deal with the incident so anyone interested in help can contribute.
+This is a application where NGOs could post incidents, in order to, get help from someone probably interested in their incident.

-The heroes could easily contribute since the web page has all the information it's needed and the mobile app has a place where the user can send a WhatsApp message or Email directly to the selected NGO.
+The heroes (helpers) could easily make a contribution since the app has all the information it's needed and the mobile app has a place where the he/she could send a WhatsApp message or Email directly to the selected NGO.

 ## :wrench: Built With